Joshua Schulte: Leaks of classified information

 In 2013, Schulte posted snippets of code from OSB Project Wizard on his public GitHub page.
 A description of the same project name and purpose appeared in the Vault 7 release.
 According to The Daily Beast, it was unclear whether the project was developed externally and brought into OSB, or developed internally and exported to GitHub.
 In February 2014, Schulte uploaded at least five copies of Project Wizard to his public website.

-Allegedly motivated by spite and revenge, Schulte stole backup files from a program called Confluence on April 20, 2016, before the program's hacking tools were leaked.
+The prosecution alleged that Schulte was motivated by spite and revenge to steal backup files on April 20, 2016.
 On March 7, 2017, WikiLeaks began to publish content code-named "Vault 7".
 The confidential documents, dated from 2013 to 2016, included details on the CIA's software capabilities, such as the ability to compromise cars, smart TVs, web browsers, and popular operating systems.
 Schulte had not returned his special black government passport when he left the CIA and was scheduled to fly to Mexico days later, but was stopped when the FBI confiscated his passport.

 On May 15, 2018, both The Washington Post and The New York Times published articles about Schulte being a suspect in a federal investigation concerning the unauthorized disclosure of classified information to WikiLeaks.
 Later that day, the government "alerted the court to a violation, a potential breach of the protective order" in which "various search warrants and search warrant affidavits" were leaked to the press.
 The government alleged that Schulte, while making phone calls from prison in May 2018, had distributed "Protected Search Warrant Materials to his family members for purposes of dissemination to other third parties, including members of the media", some of which included classified information.
 In the government's view, this was "a clear breach of the protective order.
 It is unacceptable, particularly unacceptable given that this defendant has a pattern of violating the Court's orders."